Bernard-A/IoTRoam-Tutorial/Network-Application-Server-Setup.md

 # Installing the Network Server and Application Server using ChirpStack in Debian/Ubuntu

-This page covers setting up the RGW which are detailed in different sections as follows:
+This page covers setting up the Network and Application Server which are detailed in different sections as follows:

  * [Network Server Setup]
  * [Application Server Setup]